muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 might require *dividing space* to disambiguate the boundaries of otherwise-consecutive grammar tokens, but plain MUON does not.

-## Any / Universal Type
+## Any / Universal Type Possrep

-The **Any** type is the *universal type*, which is the maximal data type of the type system and consists of all values which can possibly exist.
+The **Any** possrep corresponds to the *universal type*, which is the maximal data type of each type system and consists of all values which can possibly exist.
 This is represented by `<Any>`.

 Grammar: